What is special with RonDB#

 The replication architecture is designed to handle real-world physics.
 The default synchronous replication is designed for communication inside a data center where latency is less than 100 microseconds to communicate between nodes and communication paths are wide (nowadays often 10G Ethernet and beyond).

 When communicating between data centers in different regions the latency is normally at least 10 milliseconds and can reach 100 milliseconds if they are very far apart.
-In this case we provide the asynchronous replication option.
+In this case, we provide the asynchronous replication option.

 The global replication solution enables continued operation in the presence of earthquakes and other major disturbances.
 It makes it possible to perform the most demanding changes with small disturbances.
-There is methods to ensure that switching over applications from one cluster to another can be performed in a completely online fashion using transactional update anywhere logic.
+There are methods to ensure that switching over applications from one cluster to another can be performed in a completely online fashion using transactional update logic.

 Thus if users want to follow the trends and move their data in RonDB from on-premise to the cloud, this can be made without any downtime at all.